jeongminji4490/flutter-simple-pokedex/README.md

 - Display Pokémon data including **name**, **number**, and **image** in card format
 - Tap on a card to **flip** and reveal additional details

-## 🧩 Tech Stack
-- Clean Architecture
-- Riverpod

-## 📌 Notes
-- This project was created as a practice app to explore flutter clean architecture and riverpod.
-- Flutter version: 3.35.1